fawolfmann/bert_extractor/README.md

 # BERT Data Extractor
 Python module to extract and preprocess data for BERT classification.

-In this package, you will find two types of extractors, one for Text Classification and another one for Token Classification, each of them extracts an associated dataset.
+In this package, there are two types of extractors, one for Text Classification and another one for Token Classification, each of them extracts an associated dataset.
 It can also be extended to use with other NLP problems.

 BERT requires specific format as input.
 A BERT model needs tokenized words, the tokenization depends on which BERT model is selected.
 All BERTs models are defined [here](https://huggingface.co/transformers/pretrained_models.html).
 All of these BERTs models can be used in the package setting in the configuration file.